The International Investigations Review: India

 ii International cooperation

-- extradition applies only with respect to offences clearly stipulated in the respective treaties;
+- extradition applies only with respect to offences clearly stipulated in the applicable treaties;

 - the offence for which extradition is sought is an offence under the laws of both the requesting country and India;